Transition to Cyber Rover: Tips

 Find a remote job or long-term project

 You don’t want to leave your country while your career situation is unstable.
-If you’re only starting to freelance, work from home for several months until you start making enough money to provide for yourself and find loyal clients.
+If you’re only starting to freelance, function from home for several months until you start making enough money to provide for yourself and find loyal clients.
 Great, if you find a long-term project or a remote position to avoid spending weeks on job-hunting and interviewing while moving from country to country.
 By the way, check out our list of forbidden habits during job interview.

 To make a go of your freelance business, start with worldwide known platforms such as Freelancer.com and Upwork.com.
 As you broaden your qualifications and build the client base, you’ll be able to charge more and work independently.